gnolang/gno/docs/overview.md

    usability beyond the context of blockchain.
 In contrast, Solidity is designed specifically for Smart Contracts on the Ethereum platform.

-## How to use the Gno.land Documentation
+## Using the Gno.land Documentation

 Gno.land's documentation adopts the [Diataxis](https://diataxis.fr/) framework, ensuring structured and predictable content.
 It includes:
 - A Getting started section, covering simple instructions on how to begin your journey into Gno.land.